Learning Strategies

 - How will you help the students build these skills and test their mastery?

-The following webinars are available to UNMC employees through Go2Knowledge, an online professional development platform.
-Watch the sessions below to learn how to get the most out of your learning objectives:
+Many on-demand webinars are available to UNMC employees through Go2Knowledge, an online professional development platform.

 >>Teaching More By Grading Less: Creating Meaningful Assessments That Align With Learning Objectives | View webinar